dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.1.7 =
+* Removed blank spaces at the end of some files that caused site to show as a blank page in some cases.
+* Shortcodes previously used for footer copyright text now completely removed.
+* Footer credit link previously Author URI now changed to Theme URI.
+* Language pot file updated to include new strings.

 = Version 1.1.6 =
 * html5shiv updated to version 3.7.2
 * Fixed goolge font loading issue in ssl.